kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to be able to access a menu on starting the application.
 - As a user, I want to be able to start a new game or load a saved game from a save file.
 - As a user, I want to be able to save the current game to a save file.
-- As a user, I want to be able to create up to 3 save files.
+- As a user, I want to have access to at least 3 save files.

+### *Post Phase 2*
+The following user stories will be implemented post phase 2 before beginning phase 3:

+- As a user, I want to be able to see my current health.
+- As a user, I want to be able to access the shop menu.
+- As a user, I want to be able to die instantly (lose all health) upon interaction with an enemy.
+- As a user, I want to be able to get detected by an enemy's radar.
+- As a user, I want to be followed by an enemy once detected on the radar.